AnnavdKaaden/NovelCoOccQuantification/README.md

 The script ScoresForAnnotatedImages performs the spatial analysis (section 3.3.1) and co-occurrence plot analysis (section 3.3.2) of the images annotated by Maier et al. (2021 - see paper for full reference).
 It plots figure 4 and 5.

 The script Scores_Matrices draws matrices with idealized distributions of two species and calculates Aggregation and Symmetry Scores for different resolutions (section 2.2 and figure 1).
+The script also calculates the C-score (supplement 1).